rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 **MYTH / FALSITY** :x:: mappings between terms, or harmonized ontologies, are always complete or true mappings.

 **TRUTH** :white_check_mark:: There are degrees of mappings / degrees of semantic harmoniztion.
 Mappings may not be correct or complete.
-- A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping/harmonization if all degrees or levels of abstract and commitments are examined for compatibility between the two ontologies.
+- A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping if all degrees or levels of abstraction, subsumption and commitments are examined for semantic equivalence between the two ontologies. (e.g. a parent term in one ontology may not be intended in another).
-- *Mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
-A mapping that only looks at the character string or the phrasing of the term is a **shallow mapping**.
-It is an **incomplete mapping** if the terms are defined with other more abstract terms or if they have commitments (e.g., via subsuming or parent category terms).
+- *Alleged mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
+A string match is not enough.
+  - A mapping that only looks at the character string or the phrasing of the term is a **shallow mapping** and incomplete.
+It is an **incomplete mapping** if the terms are defined using other (perhaps more abstract) terms or if they have commitments or constraints (e.g., via subsuming or parent category terms).
+So these aspects must be understood when doing mappings.
-- *Degrees of mapping/harmonization:* there can be exact mapping, partial mapping, no mapping, etc.
+- **Degrees of mapping/harmonization:** there can be _exact mapping_, _partial mapping_, _no mapping_, etc.
   - Analogy of the Shallowness of Mappings/Harmonization:
     - dipping your toe in a lake is like declaring two leaf terms are semantically equivalent (have the same meaning).
     - putting your foot in the like is like declaring the two leaf terms with their immediate parent (more abstract/superordinate/subsuming) terms are semantically equivalent.